Jahan Jaaeyega Hamen Paaeyega: Songs

-Movie review
+Reception

 Critical reception

-Taran Adarsh gave the movie only 2/5 star and wrote - " Sinha's JAAHAN JAYEGA HAMEN PAAYEGA actually tests the patience of the viewer.
+Taran Adarsh gave the film 2 out of 5, writing, "Sinha's JAAHAN JAYEGA HAMEN PAAYEGA actually tests the patience of the viewer.
 Fine, you don't expect a riveting storyline from a film of this genre, but you definitely expect laughs, don't you?
 You expect to be entertained, don't you?
 Alas, what you get to see is definitely not good, not even bad, it's verrry boring!"